ibm-cloud-docs/netezza/webconsole/wp_scaling.md

 1. Go to **Administration > Workload patterns**.
 1. Click **Scaling**.
-1. Type the name for your scaling job. **DRAFT COMMENT: is that really optional?**
+1. Type the name for your scaling job.
 1. Move the Netezza unit (NZU) slider to the required position, or select from the drop-down.
 1. Click **Scale**.